osstech-jp/mailman/src/mailman/docs/architecture.rst

 Integration and control
 =======================

-Humans and external programs can interact with a running Core system in may different ways.
+Humans and external programs can interact with a running Core system in many different ways.
 There's an extensive command line interface that provides useful options to a system administrator.
 For external applications such as the Postorius web user interface, and the HyperKitty archiver, the